-Please see the PE Curriculum Map (on the website) which outlines the progression of skills for each year group.
+Please see the PE Curriculum Map which outlines the progression of skills for each year group.
 These outline how key skills are developed, revisited, assessed and built upon during EYFS to Year 6.

-PE at St Matthew’s Catholic Primary School provides challenging and enjoyable learning through a range of sporting activities including; invasion games, net & wall games, striking and fielding games, athletics, yoga, gymnastics, dance, swimming and outdoor & adventure.
+PE at St Matthew’s Catholic Primary School provides challenging and enjoyable learning through a range of sporting activities including; invasion games, net and wall games, striking and fielding games, athletics, yoga, gymnastics, dance, swimming and outdoor and adventure.

 The long term plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.